sourcegraph/about/handbook/engineering/roles.md

-# Roles on the Engineering team
+# Roles on the engineering team

 This page lists the roles on the Engineering team and some of the responsibilities for each of the roles.

-## Software Engineer
+## Software engineer

-Software Engineers are individual contributors who build software to satisfy the needs of the business.
+Software engineers are individual contributors who build software to satisfy the needs of the business.

 ### Responsibilities